fwupd/fwupd/contrib/ci/README.md

 * ___inclusive___ elements represent an inclusive list of architectures to be installed on
 * ___exclusive___ elements represent an exclusive list of architectures to not be installed on

+If runtime dependencies are specified with the same name as build dependencies along with empty control stanzas they will take the same requirements as the control stanza for build dependencies.

 Dockerfile.in
 -------------
 The ***Dockerfile.in*** file will be used as a template to build the container.
 No hardcoded dependencies should be put in this file.
 They should be stored in ***dependencies.xml***.